B45417/freedreno_turnip-CI/README.md

 This is a bash script to build freedreno/turnip for android as an adrenotool package.

-*Releases with the overhauled autotune support the following flags to manually set sysmem or gmem: TU_AUTOTUNE_ALGO = prefer_sysmem/prefer_gmem

 *All releases rebuilt without LTO, which was causing random untrackable bugs.
 Beta vulkan features removed from stable releases.

 ### To Build Locally